energywebfoundation/origin/docs/exchange-guides/my-orders.md

 # My Orders
 **Reference Implementation:** [https://origin-ui-canary.herokuapp.com/exchange/my-orders]( https://origin-ui-canary.herokuapp.com/exchange/my-orders)

-The ‘My Orders’ interface allows a user to see all of the [bids](../user-guide-glossary.md#bid), [asks](../user-guide-glossary.md#bid) and [demands](../user-guide-glossary.md#demand) that users from their organization have created using the [Market interface](./view-market.md#market).
+The ‘My Orders’ interface allows a user to see all of the [bids](../user-guide-glossary.md#bid), [asks](../user-guide-glossary.md#ask) and [demands](../user-guide-glossary.md#demand) that users from their organization have created using the [Market interface](./view-market.md#market).

 ![exchange-myorders](../images/exchange/exchange-myorders.png)

 ## Demands
 [Demands](../user-guide-glossary.md#demand) are recurring bids.
-They are created on the [View Market](./view-market.md) interface by creating a [“Repeated Purchase"](./view-market.md#repeated-purchase).
+They are created on the [View Market](./view-market.md) interface by creating a ['Repeated Purchase'](./view-market.md#repeated-purchase).

 ### Update Demand
 ![exchange-demands-updatedemand](../images/exchange/exchange-demands-updatedemand.png)

 You can update or remove a demand using this interface.
 Click on the ellipses for the demand you want to update.
-Click “Remove” to remove the demand and click “Update” to update the demand.
-Note that the demand must be "Active" in order for it to be removed.
+Click 'Remove' to remove the demand and click “Update” to update the demand.
+Note that the demand must be 'Active' in order for it to be removed.

 ![exchange-demand-updatedemand-details](../images/exchange/exchange-demand-updatedemand-details.png)